Jyotisha Traditional Remedial Ratana

 Presently Professor Shani is transiting your sixth bhava, also ruled by Shukra.
 Also, you are presently in the Rahu-Budha bhukti of the Vimshottari dasha which is a powerful energizer of Rahu in bhava-2; that period can signal breakups caused by the presence of"someone else".
 These are only possibilities in your personal drama script -

 You are undergoing the Saturn Return just now, with Shani permanently residing and temporarily visiting the sixth bhava of medicine and social justice ministries.
 Shani can generate a heavy taskload in the professional workspace when He transits bhava-6, and he can also impose polarizing catalysis with the mother's relatives.
 All of these factors can contribute to relationship stress particularly if the spouse seems to be adding to your workload rather than easing it.
 The blue sapphire is also predominantly a support for your career and professional life.
 Your uttama-Shani rules karmasthana and dharmasthana from both radical lagna and chandra lagna which suggests a strong professional career.

-A good quality neelam can emphasize your capability to accept and deliver high quality work at a top level of professional recognition, particularly in the health sciences but generally in any service profession such as law, medicine, social work, military, and even certain type of teaching such as clinical teaching.
+A pure Neelamani (dark blue sapphire) with few or no inclusions can emphasize your capability to accept and deliver high quality work at a top level of professional recognition, particularly in the health sciences but generally in any service profession such as law, medicine, social work, military, and even certain type of teaching such as clinical teaching.